 During the day you will be interacting with fellow candidates and you may have to undertake group exercises with them, so be friendly and polite.
-Ensure you always act professionally (I have known someone not to get the job because they have acted too casually with the candidates during a task) and treat the other candidates like colleagues.
+Ensure you always act professionally and treat the other candidates like colleagues.
 Be encouraging to those that are a bit quieter, inquisitive to other people’s ideas.
 Try to take different roles in group activities such as time-keeper or note-taker so you showcase a range of skills.
 Be careful not to talk too much or interrupt other candidates; show that you can work well in a team by contributing insightful ideas, whilst equally listening to your team members’ ideas.

 4. Ask questions

-Whether you have an interview stage during the day or not, prepare questions ready to ask the assessors.
-Whether they are about the job itself (avoid questions about money- ask instead about company progression and other future opportunities within the role) or about your performance on the day (showing you are keen for feedback in order to develop as a person) this will show you are truly interested in the role.
+Whether you have an interview during the day or not, prepare questions ready to ask the assessors.
+Whether they are about the job itself (avoid questions about money, asking instead about company progression and other future opportunities within the role) or about your performance on the day (showing you are keen for feedback in order to develop professionally) this will show you are truly interested in the role.

 Arrive early or on time and make sure you know where you are going!
 Time management is hugely important in any industry so if you fail to arrive on time for an assessment centre, it doesn’t set a good precedent for how you will be on a day-to-day basis at work.